raizen74/rust-todo/README.md

 When a to-do request reaches the kernel, the key is looked up in Redis first: `cache-client::update` invokes Redis `update.set` with the JWT's `unique_id`.
 A valid session returns the cached permanent user ID, so the request does not need to query the PostgreSQL `users` table on every operation. `NOT_FOUND` and `TIMEOUT` responses become unauthorized errors.
 When the cache reports `REFRESH`, the kernel uses its configured direct or HTTP `get_user_by_unique_id` path to retrieve the permanent `users.id`, then calls the cache client's `login` function to reset the Redis session with a 20-minute timeout.
 The refresh branch currently returns an internal error after renewing the key because it does not issue a second `update.set`; the documented cache-first flow therefore reflects the implementation's current behavior rather than implying that the request continues successfully after refresh.

-The request sequence is therefore:
+The to-do request sequence is therefore:

 ```text
 to-do view